Updated April, 2023 by Jeremy Hardin, MD and Alicia Minns, MD

-Diethylene glycol (DEG) is a clear, colorless, odorless liquid with a sweet taste, and is an excellent solvent for water-insoluble chemicals and drugs.
-DEG is used as a component of multiple different products including antifreeze preparations, cosmetics, lubricants, brake fluids, wallpaper strippers, heating/cooling fuel and as a plasticizer.
-DEG has also been inappropriately substituted in pharmaceutical preparations for nontoxic constituents, resulting in more than a dozen epidemics of human poisoning, with resultant high mortality rates.
-The hallmark of DEG toxicity is acute renal failure, and deaths have been reported despite aggressive treatment with hemodialysis.
+Diethylene glycol (DEG) is a colorless, odorless, clear liquid with a sweet taste.
+It is a toxic alcohol that is also an excellent solvent for water-insoluble chemicals.
+DEG can be a component of antifreeze preparations, various cosmetics, liquid printer ink cartridges, lubricants, brake fluid, wallpaper strippers, and as a plasticizer.
+It has been implicated in multiple global health catastrophes in which it was substituted for the more expensive, safer medication diluents, with resultant mass deaths.
+The hallmarks of DEG toxicity are neurotoxicity and renal failure, with deaths still reported to occur despite aggressive treatment with hemodialysis.

 - What is the typical clinical presentation of DEG poisoning?

 - What is another component of printer ink with toxicologic significance?